 This goal is especially significant in light of a recent United Nations report that 1 million animal and plant species could soon become extinct due to human activity.

-“This is a big commitment because of the trends we’re seeing globally,” said Cassie Rauser, director of UCLA’s Sustainable LA Grand Challenge, which aims transition Los Angeles County to exclusively renewable energy and local water, while enhancing ecosystem health, by 2050.
+“This is a big commitment because of the trends we’re seeing globally,” said Cassie Rauser, director of UCLA’s Sustainable LA Grand Challenge, which aims to transition Los Angeles County to exclusively renewable energy and local water, while enhancing ecosystem health, by 2050.

 Directives set forth by the grand challenge initiative were instrumental in shaping the Los Angeles County plan, which will focus on protecting more natural land and increasing the percentage of protected wildlife corridors, where species can travel more safely between habitats.